-The Eniac General Partners collectively have more than 60 years of operating and investing experience in information technology with an emphasis on mobile.
-The team has assembled a powerful network of relationships with participants in the mobile ecosystem including carriers, content providers, handset manufacturers, entrepreneurs and investors.
+The Eniac General Partners collectively have more than 80 years of operating and investing experience in high tech startups.
 Eniac Ventures’ network provides proprietary access to deal flow, due diligence, portfolio management and exit opportunities.

 We back exceptional founders with a strong product oriented mindset who are looking to build a large, sustainable enterprise.
 We require a technical co-founder to ensure the company’s ability to rapidly iterate on its quest for product market fit.
 We have to be convinced that the founders are in the business for the enduring process it takes to go from a startup to a hyper growth, world-changing enterprise.
 The key characteristic we look for is grit – the ability to forge through the inevitable painful cycles to becoming a dominant market player.

-We invest up to $1M at the seed stage and have the capital capacity for follow on investments.
-We will invest pre-launch, but very rarely do we invest before something is built with early usage data.
+We invest up to $1M at the seed stage and reserve significant capital for follow on investments.
+We will invest pre-launch, but rarely do we invest before something is built.
 We work tirelessly to get our companies to the next major milestone and we want to ensure that the team can execute on building the core team and product.

 WHO WE ARE

-Eniac Ventures is the first independent seed stage venture firm investing exclusively in mobile technologies.
-Eniac Ventures was founded in 2009 on the belief that the greatest technological catalyst of our time is the proliferation of Internet-enabled devices providing constant connectivity to the majority of the world population.
-Eniac Ventures is named after the world’s first computer developed at the University of Pennsylvania’s School of Engineering, where the four general partners met in 1996.
-We are serial entrepreneurs and operators with over 60 years of combined experience in the mobile software space.
-We have advised and invested in 150+ mobile software startups.
+Eniac Ventures was founded in 2009, named after the world’s first computer developed at the University of Pennsylvania’s School of Engineering, where the four general partners met in 1996.
+We are serial entrepreneurs and operators with over 80 years of combined experience in startup ecosystem.
+We have advised and invested in 150+ startups.

 Hadley has been actively working at the intersection of business and technology for 15 years.